 Hang gliding is allowed on the dunes only for visitors with the proper rating card or permit.
 All hang glider pilots must register with the park office before taking flight.
 Lessons are available from Kitty Hawk Kites at the Hang Gliding School inside the park near the visitor center.
 These daily lessons allow you to learn how to fly as the Wright Brothers did over 100 years ago, in a glider on dunes just like these just a few miles away.
 It may sound like a lot of work, but if you want to experience one of the best things to do on the Outer Banks, it's completely worth it!

 There is more to this park than high-flying adventures.
 There are several hiking trails inside Jockey's Ridge State Park that'll have you surrounded by Mother Nature's beauty!

 Start at the parking lot and follow the 1.2-mile Tracks in the Sand Trail, which goes over the dunes to the soundside and back.
 The trail introduces plants and wildlife that call this wild ecosystem home.

 Make your way along the 360 ft. boardwalk nearby for a shorter walk.
 Take your time to look at the interpretive displays found along the path that teach visitors about the plants and animals of the park.
 At the end of the boardwalk, spend some time relaxing on the bench to witness exceptional views.

 Soundside Nature Trail is a .6-mile course that takes you through an area of the park containing several different coastal environments like maritime thickets and grassy dunes.

-Trust us; if you're looking for amazing Hatteras Island Activities, or just some of the best things to do at the Outer Banks, you're in the right place.
-Contact us today to learn more, or to book your Hatteras Island vacation rental today!
+If you're looking for unique Hatteras Island activities or some of the best things to do on the Outer Banks, you're in the right place.
+Contact us today to learn more about things to do on your Nags Head day trip or to book your Hatteras Island vacation rental home!